 This is Part 1 of a two-part series on anal sex.
-Keep an eye out for Part 2 in a few weeks!
+For Part 2, click here.

 As patient educators, we see female patients in our Program in Integrative Sexual Medicine clinic who want to know more about anal sex.
 Some have anal sex but have questions or worries about it, like “is it safe,” or “it feels good, but I’m worried about getting an infection.”
 Other women are considering anal sex for the first time.
 Because most of the women we see have cancer, we get questions about anal sex as an alternative to vaginal intercourse or oral sex.
 Side effects of some cancer treatments and other health conditions can make it difficult for some women to have vaginal intercourse or oral sex.
 When it comes to anal sex, we find very few high quality resources to help us educate our patients.